-PCOS is a metabolic disorder that is more severe that PCOD.
+PCOS is a metabolic disorder that is more severe than PCOD.
 In this condition, the ovaries produce a higher quantity of the male hormone and this leads to the formation of more than ten follicular cysts in the ovary every month.
 This stops the release of egg leading to anovulation.
 Symptoms include hair loss, obesity and infertility.

 PCOD vs PCOS – How Are They Different?

 - PCOS is a serious condition.
-PCOD is not considered a disease as with correct diet and exercise schedule, the situation improves.
+PCOD is not considered a disease as with the correct diet and exercise schedule, the situation improves.
 PCOS is a metabolic disorder.

 - PCOD is more common.
 Almost a third of the women around the world suffer from PCOD.
 PCOS has a lower number of patients.

 - PCOS has serious complications.
 Women who suffer from PCOS are at risk of developing diabetes, high blood pressure cardiac-vascular issues, obesity and even endometrial cancer.

 - PCOS is visible early in life.
 Girls who suffer from PCOS show symptoms of the disease since their teenage years.
 Acne, excessive hair growth and weight gain are apparent from a younger age due to metabolic disturbances.

 - Those with PCOD don’t have significant fertility issues.
 With a bit of medical help, they conceive successfully.
 Women who suffer from PCOS, on the other hand, struggle with infertility.
 They even have higher rates of miscarriages.

 - Those with PCOD can still ovulate regularly.
 The women who have PCOD may have similar symptoms as PCOS, but they retain the ability to ovulate periodically and thus, can conceive successfully.
 However, those with PCOS do not ovulate due to a severe hormonal imbalance that disturbs the process of ovulation.